Silvia Marin: El Flamenco Vive

 In addition to performances, Marin and the company give workshops to children and adults.
 In 2010 she taught the course The language of flamenco and its application in primary school: music and dance with CRIF La Acacias in Madrid.
-In 2011, she taught Flamenco in the classroom for teaches as part of the sixth Festival Suma Flamenca at the Conservatorio Profesional de Danza de Granada Reina Sofia.
+In 2011, she taught flamenco in the classroom for teachers as part of the sixth Festival Suma Flamenca at the Conservatorio Profesional de Danza de Granada Reina Sofia.